juniorsundarCasual/TGT/vault/volume-3.chapter-193.md

 "Let's follow this strategy," Guy declared as he clapped his hands.
 "We will spend ten minutes, brainstorming ideas.
 Each person will come up with one name, and why they chose that it.
 They must present their honest opinions and profess their case.
 After that, the quorum will debate on the name.
 Whether it is viable.
 Whether it needs to be changed.
 And so on.
 Sound reasonable?"

 The group hummed and proceeded with the activity.
-Right as they started, Marie noticed that Guy wasn't doing anything, "Aren't you participating as well, Teacher?"
+Right as they started, Marie noticed that Guy wasn't doing anything, "Aren't you participating as well, Sect Leader?"

 "I came up with a few names earlier.
 I didn't like them," Guy confessed while shaking his head.